NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 You can also search for the NuGet Package Manager extension under the **Tools** > **Extensions and Updates** or **Extensions** menus.
 If you're unable to use the extensions installer in Visual Studio, you can download the extension directly from [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html).

 The Package Manager Console is built into the Package Manager for Visual Studio on Windows.
 Visual Studio Code and Visual Studio for Mac don't include the console.
 Visual Studio for Mac has a UI for managing NuGet packages, and the equivalent console commands are available through the [NuGet CLI](../reference/nuget-exe-CLI-reference.md).
 For more information, see [Install and manage NuGet packages in Visual Studio for Mac](/visualstudio/mac/nuget-walkthrough).

-> [!IMPORTANT]
-> The PowerShell commands and arguments in this article are specific to the Visual Studio Package Manager Console.
-These commands differ from the [PackageManagement module commands](/powershell/module/packagemanagement) you can use in a general PowerShell environment.
-Each environment has commands that aren't available in the other, and commands with the same name might differ in their specific arguments.

 ## Find and install a package